 To trim your dog’s nails you will need:

-This will help clot the quick and stop the bleeding if you accidentally cut too far.
+Styptic Powder/ Cornstarch – This will help clot the quick and stop the bleeding if you accidentally cut too far.
+This is the one I keep on hand:

-Once you give your dog a nail trim, their nails may be left with a few sharp edges.
+Nail File – If using a traditional clipper vs a dremel, your dog’s nails may be left with a few sharp edges.
 To eliminate those sharp edges, it’s a good idea to get in the swing of filing.
+The nail clippers I linked to above come with a file!

 Cutting White Nails